Huge numbers of bees suffer in a variety of ways from their exploitation by humans to make honey1 and other products.

 European foul brood also effects bee larvae.
 It is caused by contamination of food by the bacteria Melissocuccus pluton.
 The bacteria reproduce in the guy of the larvae and feed on its food, some larvae starve to death.

-The larvae appears to have a white colour due to the mass of bacteria inside it or may appear somewhat “melted”.
+The larvae appears to have a white color due to the mass of bacteria inside it or may appear somewhat “melted”.
 If a colony is infected to a large degree it may simply be destroyed.

 In 2007 around 700,000 colonies died in the U.S. It was reported that there were no signs of dead bees inside or very near the hives.
 This has been called Colony Collapse Disorder (CCD).
 Its cause is still unknown.
 However some possible explanations include chemical contamination, pathogens, parasites and excess stress in bees.